 • Vein ablations (minimally invasive closure procedures)

-Our goal is to improve circulation, reduce symptoms, and prevent progression.
+Our goal is to improve circulation, relieve symptoms, and help prevent progression of venous disease.

 • Have visible varicose veins